Get started with the BillPro API

 [{"id":1,"product_id":"E2824181D8","currency":"GBP","price":"44.99","product_type":"subscription","product_status":"active","lock_price":true,"lock_payment_config":false,"product_group":"Memberships","scheduled_interval":"1","scheduled_unit":"MONTH","fee_for_initial_payment_only":true,"discount_for_initial_payment_only":true,"deposit_amount":"42.74","created_at":"2024-02-12T15:12:37.314Z","discount":{"name":"Discount 5%","percentage":"5.00","description":"Five Percent New Customer Discount","created_at":"2022-05-05T15:23:16.666Z","updated_at":"2022-06-14T10:45:13.933Z"},"tax":{"name":"VAT Spain","percentage":"21.00","description":"Spain Value Added Tax 21%","created_at":"2022-05-05T15:18:09.958Z","updated_at":"2022-05-08T16:06:29.185Z"}}]

-For example, here we have used JQ.
+In this example, we have used JQ.

 curl --request GET \